Gold standard: Gold standard origin in Britain

-A proclamation from Queen Anne in 1704 introduced the British West Indies to the gold standard; it did not result in the wide use of gold currency and the gold standard, given Britain's mercantilist policy of hoarding gold and silver from its colonies for use at home.
-Prices were quoted de jure in gold pounds sterling but were rarely paid in gold; the colonists' de facto daily medium of exchange and unit of account was predominantly the Spanish silver dollar.
+A proclamation of Queen Anne in 1704 introduced the British West Indies to the gold standard; it did not result in the wide use of gold currency and the gold standard, given Britain's mercantilist policy of hoarding gold and silver from its colonies for use at home.
+Prices were quoted de jure in gold pounds sterling, but were rarely paid in gold; the colonists' de facto daily medium of exchange and unit of account was predominantly the Spanish silver dollar.

 The British gold sovereign or £1 coin was the preeminent circulating gold coin during the classical gold standard period.

-Following the Napoleonic Wars, Britain legally moved from the bimetallic to the gold standard in the 19th century in several steps:
+In the 19th century, after the Napoleonic Wars, Britain legally moved from the bimetallic to the gold standard in several steps: